 - is easily accessible on foot, by car or by bus

-Outside the opening hours Raggaschlucht is closed for safety reasons!
+- Other: Outside the official opening hours and in winter, Raggaschlucht is closed for safety reasons!